Stonemercy/Galactic-Wide-Web/README.md

 - Returns the war details on a specific planet.
   - Options:
     - `planet`: string [Required] - The planet you want to lookup
+    - `with_map`: string <Optional> - Do you want a map showing where this planet is?
     - `public`: string <Optional> - Do you want other people to see the response to this command?

 `/setup`
 - Change the GWW settings for your server.

-Use this without options to see your set settings.
+`/steam`
+- Get previous Steam posts
+  - Options:
+    - `public`: string <Optional> - Do you want other people to see the response to this command?

+`/stratagem`
+- Returns information on a stratagem.
+  - Options:
+    - `stratagem`: string [Required] - The stratagem you want to lookup
+    - `public`: string <Optional> - Do you want other people to see the response to this command?

+`/superstore`
+- Get the current Superstore rotation
+  - Options:
+    - `public`: string <Optional> - Do you want other people to see the response to this command?

 `/terminid`
 - Returns information on a Terminid or variation.
   - Options:
     - `species`: string <Optional> - A specific 'main' species
     - `variation`: string <Optional> - A specific variant of a species
+    - `public`: string <Optional> - Do you want other people to see the response to this command?

 `/warbond`
 - Returns a basic summary of the items in a specific warbond.
   - Options:
     - `warbond`: string [Required] - The warbond you want to lookup
+    - `public`: string <Optional> - Do you want other people to see the response to this command?

+`/warfront`
+- Returns information on a specific War front
+  - Options:
+    - `faction`: string [Required] - The faction to focus on
+    - `public`: string <Optional> - If you want the response to be seen by others in the server.

 `/weapons`
 - Returns information on a specific weapon.
   - Options:
     - `/weapons primary`
       - `primary`: string [Required]- The Primary weapon you want to lookup
+      - `public`: string <Optional> - Do you want other people to see the response to this command?
     - `/weapons secondary`
       - `secondary`: string [Required]- The Secondary weapon you want to lookup
+      - `public`: string <Optional> - Do you want other people to see the response to this command?
     - `/weapons grenade`
       - `grenade`: string [Required]- The Grenade you want to lookup

-`/illuminate`
-- Returns information on an Illuminate or variation.
-  - Options:
-    - `species`: string <Optional> - A specific 'main' illuminate
-    - `variation`: string <Optional> - A specific variant of an illuminate

-`/stratagem`
-- Returns information on a stratagem.
-  - Options:
-    - `stratagem`: string [Required] - The stratagem you want to lookup

-`/feedback`
-- Provide feedback for the bot that goes directly to me

-`/major_order`
-- Returns information on an Automaton or variation.
-  - Options:
-    - `public`: string <Optional> - If you want the response to be seen by others in the server.
+      - `public`: string <Optional> - Do you want other people to see the response to this command?

 ## Support
 Available here: [Discord Support Server](https://discord.gg/Z8Ae5H5DjZ)